MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Configuring a workflow step checklist

-To create and configure a workflow step, you’ll need to complete several tasks.
-The following steps list the tasks you’ll need to complete and the order in which you should complete them.
+To create and configure a workflow step, you'll need to complete several tasks.
+The following steps list the tasks you'll need to complete and the order in which you should complete them.
 See *Configuring a workflow step* for more detailed steps.